ryrob30/mobile-services.en/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md

 Complete the following steps in your Xcode project:

 1. Drag the AdobeMobileLibrary folder into your project.
-1. Ensure that `ADBMobileConfig.json` is a member of your target.
+1. Ensure that the `ADBMobileConfig.json` file is a member of your target.
 1. On the **[!UICONTROL Build Phases]** tab of your tvOS app’s target, expand the **[!UICONTROL Link Binary with Libraries]** section and add the following libraries:

    * `AdobeMobileLibrary_TV.a`